Supply Chain Dashboard: 5 Examples + Template

 What Should a Good Supply Chain Dashboard Include?

-A good dashboard isn’t just about the data—it’s about who sees it and how fast they get it.
+A good dashboard isn’t just about the data.
+It’s about who sees it and how fast they can act on it.

 Here’s what actually matters: